SamiaKabir/samiakabir.github.io/content/papers/_index.md

 * **Kabir, Samia**, David N. Udo-Imeh, Bonan Kou, and Tianyi Zhang.
 "Is Stack Overflow Obsolete?
-An Empirical Study of the Characteristics of ChatGPT Answers to Stack Overflow Questions."" **CHI'24**.
+An Empirical Study of the Characteristics of ChatGPT Answers to Stack Overflow Questions." **CHI'24**.
 <br><br>